Mark Hughes: Manchester United

-Born in Ruabon, Wrexham, Hughes joined Manchester United after leaving school in the summer of 1980, having been spotted by the team's North Wales talent scout Hugh Roberts.
-However, he did not make his first team debut for three years – scoring in a 1–1 draw away to Oxford United in the League Cup, in the 1983–84 season.
+Born in Ruabon, Denbighshire, Hughes joined Manchester United after leaving school in the summer of 1980, having been spotted by the team's North Wales talent scout Hugh Roberts.
+However, he did not make his first-team debut for three years – scoring in a 1–1 draw away to Oxford United in the League Cup, in the 1983–84 season.

 When Hughes made his United debut, the club's forward partnership consisted of 27-year-old Irishman Frank Stapleton and 18-year-old Norman Whiteside from Northern Ireland, and breaking up that partnership would not be an easy challenge for Hughes.
-But Hughes quickly broke into the first team, partnering Frank Stapleton in attack while Norman Whiteside was switched to midfield to partner Ray Wilkins and stand in for the injury prone Remi Moses.
-The departure of Wilkins to Milan at the end of the season saw manager Ron Atkinson decide to stick to using Whiteside in the centre of midfield, enabling Hughes to keep his place in the first team ahead of new signing Alan Brazil, and he was rewarded handsomely as he scored 25 goals in 55 matches across all competitions as United achieved an FA Cup final victory over Everton.
+But Hughes eventually broke into the first team in April of 1984; partnering Frank Stapleton in attack while Norman Whiteside was relegated to the bench.
+The following season saw Hughes initially partner Whiteside ahead of new signing Alan Brazil, with Frank Stapleton missing the first three months through injury.
+Hughes scored 25 goals in 55 matches across all competitions as United achieved an FA Cup final victory over Everton.
 They also finished fourth in the league.

 Hughes managed a further 18 goals in the 1985–86 season, where they led until February having won their first ten league matches of the season, before a dismal second half of the season saw them slip into fourth place in the final table.
 That season saw him score 17 goals in the Football League First Division – it would remain the highest goals tally in a league season throughout his career.